ViralTexts/gtr-clusters/clusters/18430908-sn98060050-EloquentExtract.md

 ## [From _Clarksville chronicle._](https://chroniclingamerica.loc.gov/lccn/sn88061076/1859-04-08/ed-1/seq-1)

 #### 1859-04-08 &middot; Clarksville, Tenn.

 <table style="width: 100%;"><tr><td style="width: 50%">

+ver
+her graves as they are now sround our
+paths.
+Tho world will have the attractions
+for our offsprings, yet unborn, that had
+&#x27; once for ourselves, and that now has our
+children, lei a nine v. hue and all this
+will have happened.
+Tho throbbing heart
 will he stilled, and we shall be at rest.
 Our
 funeral will win 1 its way, tho prayers will
 be said, and our fii&#x27;nd will all return, and